Perfect-Pool/onchain-madness/documentation/OnchainMadnessEntryFactory.md

 - Description: Initializes the factory with the implementation contract address
 - Arguments:
     - `_implementation`: `address` - Address of the implementation contract
+    - `_gameDeployer`: `address` - Address of the game deployer contract
 - Modifiers:
     - `Ownable`: Initializes ownership

 ### createPool

-- Description: Creates a new OnchainMadnessTicket pool using the clone pattern
+- Description: Creates a new OnchainMadnessEntry pool using the clone pattern
 - Arguments:
-    - `_gameDeployer`: `address` - Address of the game deployer contract
     - `_isProtocolPool`: `bool` - Whether this is a protocol pool
     - `_isPrivatePool`: `bool` - Whether this is a private pool
     - `_pin`: `string` - Pin for private pools
+    - `_poolName`: `string` - The name of the pool (15 chars maximum)
+- Returns: `uint256` - The ID of the newly created pool
 - Modifiers:
     - `whenNotPaused`: Only when contract is not paused
     - `nonReentrant`: Prevents reentrancy